bbcCorp/mfe_demo/README.md

 --------------
 ## Requirements

+### Core principles

+1. Each team can choose any frontend framework that works for them as long as they support Webpack and module federation concepts.
+2. Each team/application needs to standardize the names for the MFE application.
+3. There should be zero couplings between child components
+   * No importing functions/objects/classes
+   * No shared state
+   * Shared libraries through MF is OK
+4. There should be near zero coupling between container and child applications
+   * The container should not assume that the child application is using a particular framework
+   * Any necessary callback is done with callback or simple events
+5. CSS from one project should never affect another
+6. Version control should not have any impact on the overall project.
+It is advised to keep separate repos for each project
+   * The container should be able to decide to always use a specific version of a micro-frontend or the latest version
+7. The container app should enforce authentication and top-level authorization.

 ### Navigation
 1. Both the container + individual subapps need routing features.
     * Users can navigate around to different subapps using routing logic built into the Container.